 Erin hurled the rock.
 It missed the Goblin’s head.
 And the hill.
-But the green midget took the hint and disappeared in an instant.
+But the green figure took the hint and disappeared in an instant.
 Erin sighed to herself.

 “Great.
 They’re like cockroaches.
 Evil, giant, green cockroaches.
 With teeth.
 And sharp knives.
 And red eyes.”

 She wondered what she should do.
 Then she thought about what she could actually do.

 Erin kept walking.

 The city kept getting larger the further she walked.
 She felt at some point it should stop getting bigger, but soon the buildings loomed in her vision.
 They were no skyscrapers, but they were taller than she felt medieval buildings should be.
 But the city was still far away.
 So she walked.